dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 Q: Why does `StreamOrderbookUpdate` use IndexerOrderId and `StreamOrderbookFill` use dydxprotocol.OrderId?
 - A: GRPC streaming exposes inner structs of the matching engine and our updates are processed differently from fills.
 The two data structures have equivalent fields, and a lightweight translation layer to go from Indexer OrderId to Protocol OrderId can be written.

-Q: During DeliverTx
-- A: GRPC streaming exposes inner structs of the matching engine and our updates are processed differently from fills.
-The two data structures have equivalent fields, and a lightweight translation layer to go from Indexer OrderId to Protocol OrderId can be written.

 Q: What are the exec modes?
 <details>